hyperledger-archives/sawtooth-next-directory/chatbot/data/nlu_data.md

 - Can you tell jokes?
 - Please tell me a joke
 - I need to hear a joke

+## intent:feeling
+- How are you?
+- how are you
+- how are you feeling
+- Everything okay?
+- How's it going?
+- what are you feeling?
+- whatcha thinking about
+- what does it feel like being a bot?

 ## synonym:role
 - item